23rd Oct: It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 "I think they call it Myanmar now."

 "It'll always be Burma to me."This country is known in English by two names.
 Firstly, its colonial name, Burma.
 Secondly, the name the ruling military government has given it in 1989, Myanmar.
 The renaming is understandable, because "Burma" led to confusion as the country is made up of one large ethnic group called the Burmans (or Bamar) and a huge number of smaller ones, who are collectively called Burmese; Myanmar is a more neutral term.
 However sensible the renaming, a lot of media outlets and governments continue to use "Burma" as a symbolic protest against the military dictatorship that ruled it from 1962 to 2010.
 The BBC now calls it "Myanmar", but note that the very first paragraph also refers to it as Burma.
 Basically, it's Asia's version of Britain Versus the UK.
 From 1992 to 2010 Burma was a military junta ruled by General Than Shwe, who pursued a largely isolationist foreign policy, with the exception of friendly relations with the People's Republic of China.
 In 2010, the junta stepped down, and handed power to a civilian government after flawed elections.
 However, the military continues to have strong ties with the government.
 Thein Sein (pronounced "Tane Sane") is the current president, famous for his democratic reforms and reconciliation with the west.
 There is great controversy over the government's brutal treatment of various minorities, such as the native Karen.
 Burma has been involved in a civil war since 1948, the oldest ongoing war in the world.
+They moved their capital from Rangoon to a purpose built city, Naypyidaw, in 2005, ostensibly because of a prophecy that Burma would be conquered by a foreign invader from the sea, but more likely because it could be designed to make urban insurgency very hard, unlike the sprawling Rangoon.
 In fiction, it is generally a nasty Holiday in Cambodia, portrayed as ruled by an oppressive and genocidal military junta with little regard for human rights or for political dissidents.
 Then again, in a place where using a modem without permission carried a 15-year prison term under the junta's regime...
-Oh, and the map on the left is slightly out of date - for whatever reason, the junta moved the capital from Rangoon/Yangon to a purpose-built central city called Naypyidaw in 2005.
-Apparently this was done out of a superstitious prophecy that predicted the fall of the coastal capital to a foreign invasion from the sea.

 —Elaine Benes and J. Peterman, Seinfeld.